Murgator/fivem-donation-script-tip4serv/README.md

 #### No dependencie, work with console commands

 This script is compatible with all FiveM frameworks just know that you have to use console commands.
-Before setting up your commands on Tip4serv.com, you should know that they work in your server's console.
+Before setting up your commands on Tip4serv.com, you should know that they work in your server's console (not ingame).

 ## Console commands